awsdocs/amazon-redshift-developer-guide/doc_source/r_correlated_subqueries.md

   from listing
   group by list, listing.listid;
   ```
-+ Correlation references from a subquery with an aggregate function and a GROUP BY clause, connected to the outer query by an IN predicate\. \(This restriction does not apply to MIN and MAX aggregate functions\.\) For example:
++ Correlation references from a subquery with an aggregate function and a GROUP BY clause, connected to the outer query by an IN predicate\. \(This restriction doesn't apply to MIN and MAX aggregate functions\.\) For example:

   ```
   select * from listing where listid in